algorand/DerivhackExamples/README.md

 # Introduction

 The goal of the ISDA Common Domain Model (CDM)  is to allow financial institutions to have a coherent representation of financial instruments and events.
-This document shows how institutions can use the CDM and the Algorand blockchain to maintain separately owned but financial databases with the following properties:
+This document shows how institutions can use the CDM and the Algorand blockchain to maintain separately owned but coherent financial databases with the following properties:

 1. **Coherency**: All institutions participating in a trade agree on the digital representation of that trade at any point in time.